ENGGEN 742 : Project Management

 Group Assignments | ||||||||||

-Discussions and contribution |
+Contribution to Discussions and Reflection |

 Workload Expectations

-This course is a standard 15 point course and students are expected to spend 150 hours in total over the semester.
+This course is a standard 15-point course and students are expected to spend 150 hours in total over the semester.
 Note that there are no exams, so the workload will be spread over the 12 teaching weeks.
 Hence, the expectation is that students work 12.5 hrs per week over 12 weeks.

 Delivery Mode